kin-labs/kin-ios-ramp-demo/README.md

 ## How to add and customize Ramp

-To start add Ramp to your ViewController, Line 11 on the Demo.
+To start, add Ramp to your ViewController, Line 11 on the Demo.
 ```
 import Ramp
 ```